TykTechnologies/tyk-charts/tyk-stack/README.md

 In order to refer Tyk Dashboard license through Kubernetes secret, please use `global.secrets.useSecretName`, where the secret should contain a key called `DashLicense`.

-#### Enterprise Portal License
+#### Developer Portal License

-In order to refer Tyk Enterprise Portal license through Kubernetes secret, please use `global.secrets.useSecretName`, where the secret should contain a key called `DevPortalLicense`.
+In order to refer Tyk Developer Portal license through Kubernetes secret, please use `global.secrets.useSecretName`, where the secret should contain a key called `DevPortalLicense`.

-#### Enterprise Portal Admin Password
+#### Developer Portal Admin Password

-In order to refer Tyk Enterprise Portal's admin password through Kubernetes secret, please use `global.adminUser.useSecretName`, where the secret should contain a key called `adminUserPassword`.
+In order to refer Tyk Developer Portal's admin password through Kubernetes secret, please use `global.adminUser.useSecretName`, where the secret should contain a key called `adminUserPassword`.

-#### Enterprise Portal Storage Connection String
+#### Developer Portal Storage Connection String

-In order to refer Tyk Enterprise Portal connection string to the selected database through Kubernetes secret, please use `global.secrets.useSecretName`, where the secret should contain a key called `DevPortalStorageConnectionString`.
+In order to refer Tyk Developer Portal connection string to the selected database through Kubernetes secret, please use `global.secrets.useSecretName`, where the secret should contain a key called `DevPortalStorageConnectionString`.